Do West Highland Terriers Shed

 3. Professional Grooming: Consider professional grooming every 6-8 weeks.
 A professional groomer has the expertise and tools to effectively remove dead hair, trim the coat, and prevent matting.
 They can also identify any potential skin or coat problems early on.

 4. Shedding Tools: Invest in shedding tools designed specifically for double-coated breeds.
 These tools can help remove loose undercoat more effectively than regular brushes, minimizing the amount of hair shed around your home.
 Examples include de-shedding tools, undercoat rakes, and furminators.
-However, it's crucial to use these tools gently to avoid damaging the coat.
+Even so, it's crucial to use these tools gently to avoid damaging the coat.

 Debunking Common Myths About Westie Shedding